Vodafone in talks to buy Spain's cable operator ONO -Bloomberg

-Jan 26 Vodafone Group Plc is in talks to acquire Spain's main cable operator Grupo Corporativo ONO SA , which could derail ONO's plans for an initial public offering, Bloomberg news reported, citing sources.
+Vodafone Group Plc (VOD.L) is in talks to acquire Spain's main cable operator Grupo Corporativo ONO SA IPO-ONO.MC, which could derail ONO's plans for an initial public offering, Bloomberg news reported, citing sources.

 A deal could be announced in the next few weeks, Bloomberg quoted one of the sources as saying.